-- a.
-Bribery is offering, promising, giving or accepting any financial or other advantage, to induce the recipient or any other person to act improperly in the performance of their functions, or to reward them for acting improperly, or where the recipient would act improperly by accepting the advantage. - i.
-An advantage includes money, gifts, loans, fees, hospitality, services, discounts, the award of a contract or anything else of value. - ii.
+- 1. Bribery is offering, promising, giving or accepting any financial or other advantage, to induce the recipient or any other person to act improperly in the performance of their functions, or to reward them for acting improperly, or where the recipient would act improperly by accepting the advantage.
+An advantage includes money, gifts, loans, fees, hospitality, services, discounts, the award of a contract, or anything else of value.
 A person acts improperly where they act illegally, unethically, or contrary to an expectation of good faith or impartiality, or where they abuse a position of trust.
 The improper acts may be in relation to any business or professional activities, public functions, acts in the course of employment, or other activities by or on behalf of any organization of any kind.
 It is a criminal offence to offer, promise, give, request, or accept a bribe.
-Individuals found guilty can be punished with imprisonment and/or fines and employers that fail to prevent bribery can face an unlimited fine, exclusion from tendering for public contracts, and damage to its reputation.
+Individuals found guilty can be punished with imprisonment and/or fines and employers that fail to prevent bribery can face an unlimited fine, exclusion from tendering for public contracts, and damage to its reputation. - 2.
+Corruption is the abuse of entrusted power or position for private gain.